Published: 13:50, April 22, 2026 | Updated: 10:44, April 23, 2026

 Based on the survey results, Tsang’s group recommended several measures to increase pricing transparency and stabilize prices.
 They include a fare-adjustment mechanism for the logistics and transport sector — similar to those used in public transportation — linking fuel surcharges to inflation.

-The Consumer Council has expressed deep concern over recent price surges, urging retailers to consider affordability and adopt responsible sales strategies.
+The Consumer Council urged retailers to consider consumers’ affordability and adopt responsible sales strategies, fulfilling their corporate social responsibilities.